 Decoration: The place looks like a fast food chain, but with some personality.
 They have a few wooden tables outside which are very handy for those rare sunny days of Antwerp.
 The ambiance inside is pretty standard except for the big red curly couch.

-What to order: I like the Fried Rice with Chicken and Thais Curry Sauce (€9), that’s my usual.
+My order: I like the Fried Rice with Chicken and Thais Curry Sauce (€9), that’s my usual.
 I also enjoy the Crispy Fish (€4,50) as an appetizer.

 The prices presented here are from September of 2016 and the currency is Euro